 Although there are a few exceptions, you can feed both chickens and ducks regular chicken feed.
 Unlike chickens, ducks do not overeat.
 Therefore, you can feed them twice a day or can be free-fed.

-The first exception when it comes to feeding your ducks and chickens is medicated feed.
-You will have to feed the ducklings separately if you want your chicks to be fed on medicated feed.
+The first exception when feeding your ducks and chickens is medicated feed.
+You must feed the ducklings separately if you want your chicks fed on medicated feed.

-Garlic and apple cider vinegar is believed to be having several health benefits for supporting a strong immune system in humans, livestock, and pets and can also be offered to your mixed flock.
+Garlic and apple cider vinegar is believed to have several health benefits for supporting a robust immune system in humans, livestock, and pets.
+It can also be offered to your mixed flock.

 Feeders And Feeding Time

-It is no secret that a duck’s bill can not fit well inside the regular chicken feeder.
+It is no secret that a duck’s bill can not fit nicely inside a regular chicken feeder.
 Therefore, you will have to find other means to feed your ducks.

 They are better suited to using a trough feeder, which allows them to scoop up the food.
-You can use a large rubber bowl if you do not want to spend a lot of money.
+You can use a large rubber bowl if you do not want to spend much money.

 Ducks love to mix water and their feed which creates a filthy waterer.
 They do that to soften the food for easy digestibility.